In this guide

 But with more people than ever renting their homes rather than buying, broadband is something that many of us should be considering when we search for a new home.
 Not only is there the question of whether the available broadband speeds are suitable, you also need to think about contract length, cancellation fees and unexpected costs.

 Home rentals and long broadband contracts

-Many broadband contracts (and most of the best deals) have a term of 12-24 months, which can often be longer than the contract on a rented home.
-To avoid getting stuck paying for a broadband service that you no longer receive, or being landed with a hefty cancellation fee, a bit of forward planning is necessary.
+Many broadband contracts (and most of the best deals) have a term of 12-24 months, which can be longer than the contract on a rented home.
+To avoid getting stuck paying for a broadband service that you no longer receive, or being hit with a cancellation fee, a bit of forward planning is necessary.

 If you’re living with flatmates though bear in mind that circumstances can change – that ultra-cheap 24 month contract may not look like such a good idea when you have to move on.

 If you do end up having to cancel a contract early make sure to speak to the provider so you know exactly what it will cost.
 If there’s a fair amount of time remaining the cancellation fees can be expensive.

 You may also wish to consider a broadband service on a short term contract.
-These can be rolling monthly, three or six month contracts or student broadband deals designed to fit around term times.
+These can be rolling monthly, three or six month contracts, and there are student broadband deals designed to fit around term times.
 This can avoid the hassle of a longer term deal, but keep in mind that you will probably end up paying more per month relative to a longer contract.
-And in most cases you will still need a phone line; this may require its own contract for a minimum of 12 months but there are now several no-contract broadband providers which offer phone line rental on a short term arrangement.

 Does your home have a phone line?

 Yet some properties may not have active lines.
-You may have to pay to get the phone line reinstated or face a lengthy wait for an engineer could delay installation for weeks.
+You may have to pay to get the phone line reinstated, and waiting for an engineer could delay installation for weeks.

 Does your landlord already have a broadband contract?